furkot/icon-fonts/Readme.md

     make verify

-*Experimental* - to optimize non-conforming SVGs:
+To optimize non-conforming SVGs:

     make optimize

-It'll merge path, apply transforms and if will attempt to change the viewport aspect ratio to square (it will center the path preserving aspect ration).
-It does not work for all SVGs yet, but worth a try.
-If everything else fails try [inkscape] and [svgo].
+It'll merge path, apply transforms and if will change the viewport aspect ratio to square (it will center the path preserving aspect ration).
+If resulting file needs to be further tweaked try [inkscape] and [svgo].

 ## License